Samsung/tizen-docs/docs/open-source-tizen/release-notes/tizen-4-0-m1.md

   - The memory leak in the Evas object image's rotation function has been fixed.
   - The partial rendering buf in the TBM backend has been fixed.
   - The bug that caused smooth rendering in `GL_TEXTURE_EXTERNAL_OES` to not work has been fixed.
-  - The missed macro in GLES 3.1 has been fixed.
+  - The missed macro in OpenGL&reg; ES 3.1 has been fixed.
   - The memory leak of various data (internal data, FD, Wayland buffer) in Ecore Evas extern has been fixed.

 **Known Issues**